Bush Stadium

 Owen J. Bush Stadium was a baseball stadium in Indianapolis, Indiana, United States.
 It was home to the Indianapolis Indians from 1931 to 1996.
 It was also home to a few Negro league teams, as well as a Continental Football League team, the Indianapolis Capitols, who won the league's final championship in 1969.
+The stadium closed in 2001, and since 2014, has been converted into apartments.

 History

 Construction

 Bush Stadium was commissioned by Norm Perry, owner of the Indianapolis Indians baseball club, in 1931.
 The facility was originally named Perry Stadium as a memorial to his brother Jim, the former owner of the club who had died in a plane crash during a solo flight from Schoen Field on the eastside of Indianapolis in 1929.
 The $350,000 stadium was designed by Osborn Engineering of Cleveland, Ohio, and built by the William P. Jungclaus Company of Indianapolis.
 The firm also built Yankee Stadium and constructed or renovated nearly 25 steel and concrete stadiums across America.

 Construction began in late May 1931 and Perry set the inaugural game for September 5, 1931.
 By late August much remained to be done: The grandstand roof was incomplete.
 The 13,000 grandstand seats and right field bleachers were not completed until the week before the first game.
 The game was held despite the main entrance, lobby, and administrative offices not being finished until a few weeks later.
 Initially there was no stadium lighting because the lighting that had recently been installed at Washington Park was to be moved to the new stadium.
 The Indians lost to the Louisville Colonels, 3–4.

 English ivy was planted on the brick outfield walls of Perry Stadium prior to its opening.
 P. K. Wrigley liked the appearance of the ivy, and subsequently instructed the iconic Wrigley Field ivy in Chicago to be planted.
 The ivy in Indianapolis remained until 1996, when the Indians moved to the current Victory Field ballpark downtown.

 The formal dedication was held on July 1, 1932, in which the Indians again lost to Louisville, 6–11.